metio/terraform-provider-k8s/docs/resources/postgres_operator_crunchydata_com_postgres_cluster_v1beta1.md

 Optional:

-- `dynamic_configuration` (Map of String) Patroni dynamic configuration settings.
+- `dynamic_configuration` (Dynamic) Patroni dynamic configuration settings.
 Changes to this value will be automatically reloaded without validation.
 Changes to certain PostgreSQL parameters cause PostgreSQL to restart.
 More info: https://patroni.readthedocs.io/en/latest/SETTINGS.html
 - `leader_lease_duration_seconds` (Number) TTL of the cluster leader lock.
 'Think of it as the length of time before initiation of the automatic failover process.'
 Changing this value causes PostgreSQL to restart.
 - `port` (Number) The port on which Patroni should listen.
 Changing this value causes PostgreSQL to restart.
 - `switchover` (Attributes) Switchover gives options to perform ad hoc switchovers in a PostgresCluster. (see [below for nested schema](#nestedatt--spec--patroni--switchover))